Zapship/kronosparser/README.rst

       'start': 44,
       'text': 'next week'}]

-Note that the example above has 3 types of identified instances: a datetime.
+Note that the example above has 3 types of identified instances: a datetime with timezone, a datetime without timezone, and a time interval.

 I'll add more details about this soon.

 Changelog